 - Add hazelnuts into a small saucepan of boiling water for 15 minutes.
 Drain.
 Use a towel to rub off the skin or rub/peel them with your hands.
-Placed the peeled hazelnuts onto a baking tray lined with baking paper and roast in the oven for 10 minutes at 180°C or 350°F.
+Placed the peeled hazelnuts onto a sheet pan lined with baking paper and roast in the oven for 10 minutes at 180°C or 350°F.

 - Remove hazelnuts and add to a mixture of 4 tbsp of sugar and 1 tbsp of water.
 Pour mixture back onto the sheet pan and roast for a further 20 minutes until caramelised.

 - Peel the persimmon.
 Cut it in half and then cut into thin wedges.
 Set aside.

 - Cut the apple into thin slices.
 Place in salted water to stop the apple from browning.
 When ready to serve, wash the apples to remove the saltiness and dry on a paper towel.

 - In a small mixing bowl, whisk the olive oil, balsamic vinegar and pomegranate molasses until well combined.

 - In a large mixing bowl, add the persimmons, mixed salad leaves, apple, coconut chips and candied hazelnuts.

 - Pour in dressing and season with salt and pepper.